ioccc-src/winner/2018/algmyr/README.md

 ```

 To use this entry requires, in some invocations, a sound processing program.
 This can be ALSA or SoX but we recommend the latter.
-See
+See the
 FAQ on "[SDL1 and SDL2](../../faq.html#sox)".